Eagles veteran DE Connor Barwin mentioned that he’s willing to take a pay cut to be back in Philadelphia next year.

 Barwin, 30, is a former second-round pick of the Texans back in 2009.
 He will be entering the fifth year of his six-year, $36 million contract that included $8 million guaranteed and stands to make a base salary of $7 million for the 2017 season.

-According to OverTheCap.com, releasing Barwin would free up $7.75 million in available cap space while creating $600,000 in dead money.
+According to OverTheCap.com, trading or releasing Barwin would free up $7.75 million in available cap space while creating $600,000 in dead money.

 In 2016, Barwin appeared all 16 games for the Eagles and recorded 34 tackles, five sacks, a forced fumble and two pass defenses.
 Pro Football Focus has him rated as the No. 100 edge rusher out of 109 qualifying players.